ManimaranNCOG/dmail-PWA-interface-forked/README.md

-# bmail-ui-frontend
+# dmail-ui-frontend

 ## Overview
-bmail-ui-frontend is a React.js-based frontend application for interacting with emails, designed to support both Web3 and Web2 technologies.
+dmail-ui-frontend is a React.js-based frontend application for interacting with emails, designed to support both Web3 and Web2 technologies.
 It provides a user-friendly interface for managing email interactions in a modern web environment.

 ## Configuration
 Before running the application, you need to set up your configuration values.
 Locate the `config.js` file in the project root and update it with your specific values: